TommyNHL/exposomeProjUvA/README_procedures.md

 ## 3_trainTestCNLmodel
 ### CNLmodelTrainVal.jl ***working***
-#### - step 1: split the table with only the cocamides for train & test according to the .csv files "CocamideExt_Fingerprints_train.csv" and "CocamideExt_Fingerprints_test.csv"
+#### - step 1: split the table with only the cocamides for train & test
 ####           -> new .csv
 ####           -> new .csv
 #### - step 2: tune hyper-parameters